Midline prostatic cyst

 0 images remaining

-Mullerian duct cysts can arise anywhere along the path of Mullerian duct regression, from scrotum to utricle (c.f. prostatic utricle cysts always arise from the level of the verumontanum and are always in the midline).
+Müllerian duct cysts can arise anywhere along the path of Mullerian duct regression, from scrotum to utricle (c.f. prostatic utricle cysts always arise from the level of the verumontanum and are always in the midline).
 They do not communicate with the urethra.
+They typically extend above the prostate gland.

-Mullerian duct cysts typically extend above the prostate gland (utricle cysts are variable in size but are usually smaller than mullenian duct cysts and usually do not extend above the prostate gland).
+Prostatic utricle cysts are variable in size but are usually smaller than Müllerian duct cysts and usually do not extend above the prostate gland.
+They are associated with a variety of genitourinary abnormalities, unlike Mullerian duct cysts.